madziusikk/TaskDisplay/README.md

 # TaskDisplay
-manage your daily task from arduino
+Manage your daily tasks from Arduino

 HARDWARE NEEDED:
 - LCD 16x2 screen with I2C